wheresrhys/fetch-mock-jest/README.md

 ## Setting up mocks

-Please refer to the [fetch-mock documentation](http://wheresrhys.co.uk/fetch-mock)
+Please refer to the [fetch-mock documentation](http://wheresrhys.co.uk/fetch-mock) and [cheatsheet](https://github.com/wheresrhys/fetch-mock/blob/master/docs/cheatsheet.md)

 All jest methods for configuring mock functions are disabled as fetch-mock's own methods should always be used